ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # ACE Groupcomm Error Identifiers {#error-types}

-In addition to those defined in {{Section 9 of I-D.ietf-ace-key-groupcomm}}, this application profile defines new values that the Group Manager can include as error identifiers, in the 'error' field of an error response with Content-Format application/ace-groupcomm+cbor.
+In addition to those defined in {{Section 9 of RFC9594}}, this application profile defines new values that the Group Manager can include as error identifiers, in the 'error' field of an error response with Content-Format application/ace-groupcomm+cbor.

 ~~~~~~~~~~~
 +-------+-------------------------------------------------+